-Livestock sub Sector plays an important role in the national economy of Kenya with a direct contribution of around 42 percent to the agricultural GDP and 12 percent to the national GDP (FAOSTAT, 2005).
-It supplies the domestic requirements of meat, milk, dairy products, eggs, and other livestock products while accounting for about 30 per cent of the total marketed agricultural products.
-The sector earns the country substantial foreign exchange through export of livestock and livestock products.
-It employs about 50 percent of the country's agricultural sector labour-force.
-The sector also contributes substantial earnings to households through sale of livestock and livestock products and provides raw materials for agro-based industries.
+The Livestock Sector plays an important role in the national economy of Kenya with a direct contribution of about 12 percent to the national Gross Domestic Product (IGAD, 2011).
+The estimate is based on the joint study by the IGAD Livestock Policy Initiative and the Kenya Bureau of Statistics that demonstrated that livestock resources contribution to GDP was more than two and half times the official estimate at any given time.
+Livestock Sector supplies the domestic requirements of meat, milk, dairy products, eggs, and other livestock products while accounting for over 30 per cent of the total marketed agricultural products.
+The Sector earns the country substantial foreign exchange through export of livestock and livestock products.
+It employs about 50 percent of the country's Agricultural Sector labour-force.
+The Sector also contributes substantial earnings to households through sale of livestock and livestock products and provides raw materials for agro-based industries.

-The National census of 2009 showed that Kenya's animal resource base comprised of 17.5 million cattle, 27.7 million goats, 17 million sheep, 3 million camels, 31.8 million domestic birds, 1.8 million donkeys and an undetermined number of companion, game and aquatic animals (KNBS, 2010).
-About 60% of the livestock population is found in the Arid and Semi-Arid Lands (ASAL) where the industry employs nearly 90% of the population.
-In the high rainfall areas, the sector provides employment and income mainly through dairy, poultry and pig production.
+The National Census of 2019 showed that the Kenya animal resource base comprised of 2.2 million dairy cattle, 559,000 dairy beef, 13 million indigenous cattle, 19.3 million sheep, 28 million goats, 4.6 million camels, 1.2 million donkeys, 443,000 pigs, 30.3 million indigenous chicken, 5.6 million layers, 2.9 million broilers, 561,000 rabbits and 1.2 million beehives.

+About 60% of the livestock population is found in the Arid and Semi-Arid Lands (ASAL) where the Sector employs nearly 90% of the population.
+In the high rainfall areas, the Sector provides employment and income mainly through dairy, poultry and pig production.

 The rural-based nature of livestock activities makes livestock keeping a suitable enterprise to improve household food and nutrition security, incomes, job creation and contribute to sustainable livelihoods for many people in the rural areas.
 Livestock are among the few assets owned by women, youth and marginalized segments of the population.
-However there is scarcity of disaggregated data by age and gender that limit the analysis on the patterns of inclusion, contribution and benefit.
+However, there is scarcity of disaggregated data by age and gender that limit the analysis on the patterns of inclusion, contribution and benefit.